youngker/apparmor-wiki/AppArmor_versions.md

 The 4.x series finished the transition to a DTE type splitting model, which is a finer grained evolution of the labeling in the 3.x series.

+# What release version does Distro X have
+With the caveat that several distros (especially Ubuntu), have distro patches, backports etc on top of their version of apparmor, a mapping of the apparmor packaging to distros can be found [here](https://repology.org/metapackage/apparmor/versions)

 Released Versions of AppArmor Userspace Utils
 =============================================